Jason Delay Player Props: Pirates vs. Astros

-After going 0-for-4 in his most recent game, Jason Delay and the Pittsburgh Pirates take on the Houston Astros (who will hand the ball to Framber Valdez) at 6:35 PM ET on Monday.
+After going 0-for-2 in his last game, Jason Delay and the Pittsburgh Pirates take on the Houston Astros (who will start Cristian Javier) at 6:35 PM ET on Tuesday.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+He had a hitless showing in his most recent game (0-for-2) against the Astros.

 Jason Delay Game Info & Props vs. the Astros